SysKitTeam/docs-point/releases/point-2022-4-1-release-note.md

 ## Improvements & Bug Fixes

 * **Admins can set limitations** on the maximum period a site can be kept by a user when completing Lifecycle Management tasks.
-  * By default, this is set to twelve months but can be changed in Settings by the admin.
+  * By default, this is set to twelve months but can be changed in Settings by the admin, and two options can be selected:
+    * Selecting **the option of months** allows keeping the site between 1 and 12 months, depending on selected.
+    * Selecting the **option of indefinitely** allows keeping the site longer than the 12 months limitation.

 * **Fixed a bug** where previously archived sites would still appear on Lifecycle Management tasks.